gianluca-venturini/factorio-tools/README.md

     (2, 5, 'N', 1, -1),
 ])
 ```
+- balancer 4x4 is computationally infeasible with naiive MIP model and SCIP

 - Adding feasibility mode rather than optimal solution only
 - Discretizing continuous flow into integer flow